dxlebxnks/ActiveDirectoryHomeLab/README.md

 <h2>Networking Utilities</h2>
 - <a href="https://www.wireshark.org/">Wireshark</a>: For network packet analysis, useful in troubleshooting.<br>
 - <a href="https://www.putty.org/">Putty</a>: For SSH access to my Ubuntu / Samba file server.<br>
-- pfSense: A firewall/router software, sometimes used for managing network traffic within the lab.<br>
+- <a href="https://opnsense.org/">Opnsense</a>: A firewall/router software, sometimes used for managing network traffic within the lab.<br>

 <h2>Environments Used </h2>